What Is a Self-hosted eCommerce Platform?

 To implement a self-hosted eCommerce solution, a business would typically need to take several steps:

-• Select the eCommerce Software.
+- Select the eCommerce Software.
 This could range from open-source platforms like Magento or WooCommerce to proprietary solutions like Shopify Plus.
 Factors to consider include functionality, ease of use, scalability, compatibility with existing systems, and community support.

-• Manage and Maintain.
+- Manage and Maintain.
 Once the platform is live, the business is responsible for maintaining it.
 This includes applying updates and patches, ensuring security, monitoring performance, troubleshooting issues, and making ongoing modifications as required.

-While self-hosted eCommerce platforms can provide a high level of control and customization, they also come with challenges.
+While self-hosted eCommerce platforms can provide high control and customization, they also come with challenges.
 They generally require a higher level of technical expertise to set up and manage, and they can require a significant time and financial investment.
 Businesses considering a self-hosted solution should carefully weigh the benefits against the costs and potential risks.